zannloo/tp/docs/UserGuide.md

 - **Current:** ProfBook does not have an `edit` command for tasks.
 But you could always `rmt` the task and add it back through the `todo` or `deadline` command!
-- **Upcoming enhancement:** We are actively developing the `edit` command for tasks, mirroring the `edit` command for Students and Groups.
+- **Upcoming enhancement:** We are actively developing the `edit` command for tasks, mirroring the `edit` command for students and groups.
 This addition will simplify the learning process of this new command, ensuring a seamless experience for you.
 ---